scrtlabs/SupernovaDocs/validators/join-validator.md

 ### Dangers in running a validator

-There are a couple of scenarios that can lead to losing a precentage of your and your delegators' stake.
+There are a couple of scenarios that can lead to losing a percentage of your and your delegators' stake.
 These are called slashing events.

 The following is updated as of March 23, 2020.